Rosario Casas Dupuy: Mexico City

-Her entry into the diplomatic world marked a significant turning point in her life.
-Casas Dupuy took a position as a civil attaché at the Colombian Embassy in Mexico City.
+In 1982, President Julio César Turbay Ayala offered Casas Dupuy a position as a civil attaché at the Colombian Embassy in Mexico City.
 Generations earlier, her great-uncle Carlos Casabianca Castro had also served in this embassy.
 While she was at the embassy, she was single, and attracted the attention of most of the male members of the diplomatic corps – not just in her own embassy.
 Richard Thurman from the US State Department said that: "Rosario was clearly a cut above most women who came to these events.
 She was single, attractive, and she arrived with impressive academic and intellectual accomplishments.
 Everyone wanted to engage in conversations with her."

-While she was here, she became a temporary delegate to UNESCO and attended the first World Conference on Cultural Policies.
+While she was there, she became a temporary delegate to UNESCO and attended the first World Conference on Cultural Policies.

 Ignacio Umaña de Brigard, the former Colombian ambassador to Mexico, described Casas Dupuy as an active, hardworking, and pleasant woman, though she retained her characteristically introverted and serious nature, being a lover of art and not particularly fond of parties.
 Ironically, it was at a party where she was recruited into the world of intelligence.
 One of her required social functions here was to attend meetings and dinners of the Association of Ministers, Counselors, Secretaries and Attachés of Embassies in Mexico (AMCOSAD).
 These functions brought together the diplomatic corps and staffs of most of the embassies in the city.
-Also at these dinners were usually the of three most notorious intelligence recruiters in the Western Hemisphere at the time; David Samson from the Central Intelligence Agency (CIA), Igor Shurygin from the KGB, and Rick Ames, the US Embassy's top CIA expert on the Soviet Union.
+Also at these dinners were usually three of the most notorious intelligence recruiters in the Western Hemisphere at the time; David Samson from the Central Intelligence Agency (CIA), Igor Shurygin from the KGB, and Rick Ames, the US Embassy's top CIA expert on the Soviet Union.

 She spoke fluent English, French and Greek, had traveled widely, and possessed an impressive cultural background.
 However, despite her education and sophistication, she remained somewhat naïve and inexperienced in matters of intelligence.
 This made her particularly susceptible to recruitment.